-Be sure to check our Events Page for details
+Be sure to check our Events Page

 The Delaware Valley Chinese Crested Club, Inc. invites you to explore our little piece of the Web.
 We hope our website provides you with the information you seek...if not, please do not hesitate to reach out to us so that we may be able to assist you :)

 We hope to see you again!
 Check back frequently for new updates to our website.

 THE TEN COMMANDMENTS OF DOG OWNERSHIP

 1. My life is likely to last 10 to 15 years.
 Any separation from you will be painful.

 2. Give me time to understand what you want from me.
 Do not break my spirit with your temper, though I will always forgive you.
 Your patience will teach me more effectively.

 3. Please have me spayed or neutered.

 4. Treat me kindly, my beloved friend, for no heart in all the world is more grateful for your kindness than mine.
 Don’t be angry with me for long, and don’t lock me up as punishment.
 After all, you have your job, your friends, your entertainment.
 I have only you.